4 Major Areas of Engineering That Offer a Variety of Career Paths

 For anybody who aspires to make a lasting and practical difference in the world, engineering provides a lot of truly appealing directions to go in.
 In fact, there are potentially hundreds of different ways to specialize within the field.
 That's because each major branch of engineering holds many subdisciplines.
 And a lot of engineers and other engineering professionals have skill sets drawn from a combination of different specialties.

-By some estimates, over 1.6 million engineers are actively working within the U.S.1 They are just the latest contributors to a profession that has a long history of designing, developing, analyzing, and building solutions that improve people's quality of life.
+According to a report from the Congressional Research Service, over 1.6 million engineers are actively working within the U.S. They are just the latest contributors to a profession that has a long history of designing, developing, analyzing, and building solutions that improve people's quality of life.

 Their contributions are staggering and almost too numerous to list: everything from safe drinking water to modern transportation to the distribution of electricity to refrigeration to the Internet to smartphones to space exploration.
 The achievements simply go on and on.